IST356M001SP25/assignment-08-kgachuki25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+For this assignment, I designed an ETL pipeline to take precleaned data and make dashboards with maps using streamlit, folium, and geopandas.
+This involves taking geocoded data and using its latitude and longitude data to plot the information on a map.
+The geopandas approach of making a geodataframe made this part much easier than expected, making setting up the dashboards not too difficult.
+Overall, the most trouble I had was with the etl pipeline, especially with the top_locations_mappable() function.
+I had trouble filtering the columns, but I was able to set a breakpoint after merging the data to see the names of the columns, and saw the name of "amount" changed.
+Then, I was able to address that by renaming the column.
+Besides that, I did not have many other issues.